In a Handshake session with integrated video, screensharing options vary between browsers.

 Sharing pre-recorded video

-Handshake does not currently support playing pre-recorded videos during a session.
-However, you can share your screen during the session and play a video via a tab, window, or another application.
+Handshake does not currently support playing pre-recorded videos directly during a session.
+However, you can share your screen and play a video using a browser tab, application window, or another program.

-If you share a video in this manner, the audio will play from your computer's selected speaker and be transmitted through your selected microphone.
-Therefore, make sure that no headphones are connected and your microphone volume is turned up.
+When sharing a video this way, the audio will play through your computer's speakers and be transmitted via your microphone.
+Ensure that your headphones are disconnected and your microphone volume is turned up sufficiently to ensure clear audio transmission.

-To ensure functionality, we recommend testing this setup with a colleague in advance with our Handshake Video Test.
+To ensure everything works correctly, we recommend testing this setup with a colleague in advance using the Handshake Video Test.

 Closed captioning

-Tip: if your attendees are curious about accessibility features, they can refer to Attending via Video on Handshake.
+Tip: If attendees are curious about accessibility features, you may direct them to Attending via Video on Handshake.

 Best practices for screensharing

-When sharing your screen, you might want to view the attendees' video or chat features.
+When sharing your screen, you may want to keep attendees' video or chat visible to maintain engagement.

-To enhance your screen sharing experience on the platform, consider using the picture-in-picture feature (available on Chrome only).
-This shows a small video window of your attendee in the corner of your screen, outside your browser.
-It's helpful for keeping a visual connection with the attendee while sharing your screen.
+Use the picture-in-picture feature (available on Chrome) to display a small video window of your attendee in the corner of your screen, outside the browser.
+This allows you to maintain a visual connection while sharing your screen.

 To learn more about using picture-in-picture, check out Hosting via Video on Handshake.